Cap-go/capacitor-updater/README.md

 *Be extra carufull for your update* if you send a broken update, the app will crash until the user uninstall it.

+## Packaging `dist.zip`

+Whatever you choose to name the file you download from your release/update server URL, the zip file should contain the full contents of your production Capacitor build output folder, usually `{project directory}/dist/`.
+This is where `index.html` will be located, and it should also contain all bundled JavaScript, CSS, and web resources necessary for your app to run.

+Do not password encrypt this file, or it will fail to unpack.

 ## API

 <docgen-index>